echoe/polyrhythms/README.md

 ## Controls:

 Something where the buttons select where you are and the knobs change values within your selection.
-Will figure this out as we go, assuming I ever get time to do this.
+Current plan:

+-- E1 - with k2 down, change selected sequence, 1 through 4. else change selected tempo, 1 through 4
+-- E2 - change which note you have selected in the sequence. else do nothing -- E3 - change the value of the note you have selected. else change the tempo you have selected --
+-- K2: switch whether you're editing tempos or sequences -- K3: this is not used currently

 ## Plan/current status:

 This is my first Norns script so I plan to grow it in steps.
 Here are the steps and current overview of how far into them I am.

 ### Plan.
-40%
+50%
+### Have a compiling script!
+10%
 ### Get a sequencer running and playing music, any number of steps.
 Also make it visible somehow.
 0%
 ### Get two sequencers running and playing music, any number of steps.